 The Payroll Administration function is responsible for the accurate and timely paying of salaries and other benefits to City employees as well as maintaining accurate records pertaining to payroll-related information.

 The Revenue Division is responsible for the receipt and accounting of all monies received by the City.
-The following programs are also managed by the Revenue Division.
-The treasury function involves the daily reconciliation of bank activity, investment of excess funds at reasonable rates while ensuring that funds are available as needed.
+The treasury function involves the daily reconciliation of bank activity and investment of excess funds at reasonable rates while ensuring that funds are available as needed.
 Business License Administration also falls under the Revenue Division.
 This entails the enforcement of the business license ordinance on all businesses doing business within the City of Monterey, maintaining accurate records, and annually coordinating the license renewal process.

 Dog licenses are processed by the Revenue office.
 Download a dog license form in fillable Adobe PDF format.
 See dog fee schedule (effective July 1, 2023) for correct amount.
 Complete a separate dog license applications for each dog.

 The Revenue Audit program encompasses both field and mail audits for purposes of verifying business license tax collections, transient occupancy tax, and rental revenue collections.
 This also involves performing monthly reconciliation with the Accounting Division to verify that all funds are properly debited and credited and that all bank balances are accurate.